 My first bucket list

 Doing this with my lovely mum got me thinking.
 You shouldn’t write a bucket list just because you’re running out of time.
-It should be an evolving list and involve the whole family.
+It should be an evolving list and involve the whole family wherever possible.

-1. Helps you realise what’s important to you and it can also act as a real motivation tool to help you achieve your dreams.
+1. Helps you realise what’s important to you and it can also act as a real motivational tool to help you achieve your dreams.

 2. Remind you of your goals and dreams in life.
 Often these get put to one side as ‘normal life’ takes over and we find ourselves concentrating on day to day goals.
 A bucket list can be used to rediscover them.